Using Microsoft Cloud App Security controls in Power BI

 You can read the article on sensitivity labels in Power BI, which goes into detail about the process of using sensitivity labels for Power BI.
 See below for an example of a Power BI policy based on sensitivity labels.

-Built-in Microsoft Cloud App Security detections for Power BI
+Built-in Cloud App Security detections for Power BI

 Suspicious share – detects when a user shares a sensitive report with an unfamiliar (external to the organization) email.
 A sensitive report is a report whose sensitivity label is set to INTERNAL-ONLY or higher.

-Mass share of reports – detects when a user shares many different reports in a single session.
+Mass share of reports – detects when a user shares a massive number of reports in a single session.

 Settings for these detections are configured in the Cloud App Security portal.
 Learn more.

-Power BI admin role in Microsoft Cloud App Security
+Power BI admin role in Cloud App Security

 Considerations and limitations

-- Microsoft Cloud App Security can only operate on Excel, PowerPoint, and PDF files.
+- Cloud App Security can only operate on Excel, PowerPoint, and PDF files.

 - If you want to use sensitivity labels capabilities in your session policies for Power BI, you need to have an Azure Information Protection Premium P1 or Premium P2 license.
 Microsoft Azure Information Protection can be purchased either standalone or through one of the Microsoft licensing suites.
 See Azure Information Protection pricing for detail.
 In addition, sensitivity labels must have been applied on your Power BI assets.